Mar

 This day over the years has been a big day for war and peace, politicians and the loss of many important past figures.

-Did you know that on this day in 1968, Martin Luther King Jr. was laid to rest?
+Did you know that on this day, April 9, 1968, Martin Luther King Jr. was laid to rest?
 His funeral and burial took place in his hometown of Atlanta, Georgia.

 Keep reading for more fun & interesting facts about April 9th in history!